 If you are choosing a camera to take with you during your travels, weight and size may be an important consideration, especially given luggage restrictions.
 You also want a camera that you are actually going to want to pack and carry around with you on most days.

 Mirrorless cameras are smaller and more lightweight than most DSLR cameras, although will take up more space and weight more than a smartphone or compact camera.
 The camera bodies generally weigh between about 9 oz. to 25 oz (255 grams to 700 grams), including a standard battery and memory card.
 The mirrorless cameras with more features generally weigh more, so they tend to increase in weight as they increase in price.

-In addition to the camera body, you also need to pay attention to the lenses as they will add additional weight and bulk.
-Some lenses weight more than the camera body and zoom lenses generally weigh more than prime lenses.
+In addition to the camera body, you also need to consider the lenses you plan to use as they will add additional weight and bulk.
+Lenses can add a lot of of weight to your camera and some lenses may weigh more than the camera body itself.

 Lens Compatibility & Availability

 Since you are buying a camera that has interchangeable lenses, it is important to also consider what lenses are going to be available for the camera model that you are looking to buy.

 The availability of lenses varies greatly by camera model.
 This is especially the case for mirrorless cameras, as they are still relatively new to the market, and so there is not the huge choice of lenses that you would get with an DSLR from a long-time manufacturer like Canon or Nikon.
 However, the number of lenses available for many of the mirrorless camera ranges are increasing, and many manufacturers sell adaptors so you can use older DSLR lenses on new mirrorless cameras.